 CABINET SELECTION GUIDE

 CABINETS ARE SOLD IN VARIOUS SHELF CAPACITIES.
 THE GAUGE OF THE STEEL WILL DETERMINE THE CAPACITY OF THE SHELF.

 Light – Industrial Cabinets: Shelf capacity 125 -199 pounds.
-These cabinets are constructed with the lightest gauge of steel (20-24 gauge), designed for non-abusive work environments or for office storage.
+These cabinets are constructed with the lightest gauge of steel (20-24 gauge), designed for non-abusive work environments or office storage.

 Standard – Industrial Cabinets: Shelf capacity 200 -399 pounds.
-These cabinets will be constructed with lighter gauge of steel (16-22 gauge), designed for moderately harsh work environments.
+These cabinets will be constructed with a lighter gauge of steel (16-22 gauge), designed for moderately harsh work environments.

 Ultra – Capacity Industrial Cabinets: Shelf capacity 1,000 plus pounds.
 These cabinets are constructed with the thickest gauge of steel (12-16 gauge), designed for the most abusive environments, and for storing the heaviest material.

 Shelf Capacity – Rated by the manufacturer.
 This is the maximum amount of weight evenly distributed a shelf can safely hold.

 Gauge Of Steel: Each gauge number related to the standard minimum thickness.
 As the gage number goes down the steel become thicker.
 Example: 18 gauge is at minimum 0.428 thick, and 12 gauge is at minimum .0966 thick.

 Shelf Openings: the number of openings between shelves, including the space at the bottom of the cabinet.

 Single-Point Lock – Secures the doors at the center point only.